jorge-leon/odmon/README.md

 (c) 2018 Georg Lehner <jorge-odmon@at.anteris.net>

-Share and use it as you like, but don't blame me-
+Share and use it as you like, but don't blame me.

 ## What is it